dimk1301/Guides/ai-token-efficiency-playbook.md

 2. **Minute 2:** Save the universal task brief prompt snippet.
 3. **Minute 3:** Practice requesting `diff only` on your next task.
 4. **Minute 4:** Check your active context status (`/context show` in Kiro, `/context` in Claude Code, or `/context` in Copilot CLI).
 5. **Minute 5:** Start clearing or resetting chats between tasks instead of running multi-issue sessions.
+Implement the Git Boundary Rule: reset at every commit.